 Finding pet-friendly housing

 Pets are like family, so naturally, you want to bring your furry travel buddy along.
-Pet-friendly housing for travelers is a top request among traveling medical professionals, but just like renting a year-round, permanent home, there can sometimes be restrictions on your canine or feline pal.
+Pet-friendly agency housing for allied and travel nurses is a top request among traveling medical professionals, but just like renting a year-round, permanent home, there can sometimes be restrictions on your canine or feline pal.

 The good news is a lot of housing search sites will have a “pet-friendly” filter to search by and offer housing with pets.
 Additionally, there are some steps you can take to ensure you lock down your pet-friendly housing:

-Gathering a reference letter from a current or past landlord, submitting proof of a dog training class, and including veterinarian documentation stating that your pet is up-to-date on medical care can all help you acquire pet-friendly housing.
+Gathering a reference letter from a current or past landlord or property owner, submitting proof of a dog training class, and including veterinarian documentation stating that your pet is up-to-date on medical care can all help you acquire pet-friendly travel nurse housing options.
 Other types of documentation you may need to provide include:

 - Vaccination paperwork